Action/emotion

 Dreaming About Control: Meaning, Psychology & Symbolism

-Dreaming about control often reflects your desire to manage your circumstances and emotions.
+Dreams about control often reflect our desire to manage life's uncertainties and internal conflicts.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →